 Let’s gather some common eyeglass cleaning supplies and test their efficiency!
 So let’s see: What is the best solution to clean eyeglasses, besides dish soap, which is the most recommended product?

 Many of those who look for how to make homemade eyeglasses cleaner turn to alcohol solutions.
-It’s natural, most eyeglasses cleaner solutions are made with alcohol.
-You may have been wondering, “does alcohol clean eyeglasses?”, or “is it safe to clean eyeglasses with alcohol”? and we’re going to answer that for you.
+This is a natural move, as most eyeglasses cleaner solutions are made with alcohol.
+But you may still wonder, “Does alcohol clean eyeglasses?” or “Is it safe to clean eyeglasses with alcohol?”.
+The experts and Vint & York are on it, we’re giving you the answer right now.

 So, grab yourself a spray bottle of any size and use the following recipe: